epctex/homes-scraper/README.md

 The input of this scraper should be JSON containing the list of pages on Homes.com that should be visited.
 Possible fields are:

-- `startUrls`: (Optional) (Array) List of Homes.com URLs.
+- `startUrls`: (Required) (Array) List of Homes.com URLs.
 You should only provide search, list, agent or property detail URLs.

 - `endPage`: (Optional) (Number) Final number of page that you want to scrape.
 Default is `Infinite`.
 This is applies to all `search` request and `startUrls` individually.